Ben-Dai/monoflow/support.md

 **Q: Does MonoFlow require an internet connection?**
 A: No. You can create, edit, and save diagrams entirely offline.
 An internet connection is only needed when using the AI assistant feature.

 **Q: Does MonoFlow collect my data?**
-A: No. All your diagram data is stored locally on your device.
-MonoFlow does not collect personal information, usage analytics, or telemetry of any kind.
+A: MonoFlow itself does not collect personal information, usage analytics, or telemetry of any kind.
+All diagram data is stored locally on your device.
+However, if you use the AI assistant, your chat messages and diagram content are sent directly from your device to the AI provider's servers (e.g., Google Gemini) using your personal API key.
+MonoFlow does not operate any intermediary server and has no access to this data.
 Please see our [Privacy Policy](privacy_policy.md) for full details.

 ### AI Assistant